 Similarly, if a code breakpoint is set on an HLT instruction, the breakpoint will be taken before the processor enters the HLT state.
-If SMI occurs during this state, and the SMI handler chooses to RSM to the HLT instruction (the usual choice, for SMI to be transparent), the code breakpoint will be taken again before the HLT state is re-entered.
+If SMI occurs during this state, and the SMI handler chooses to RSM to the HLT instruction (the usual choice, for SMI to be transparent), the code breakpoint will be taken again before the HLT state is reentered.
 In this case, other problems can occur, because an internal HLT flag remains set incorrectly.
 These problems are documented in Erratum # 55, case 2.

-This information will be added to the end of Section 17.3.1.1, on "Instruction-Breakpoint Faults", in the Pentiumâ Processor Family Developer's Manual, Volume 3.
+This information will be added to the end of Section 17.3.1.1, or "Instruction-Breakpoint Faults," in the Pentium Processor Family Developer's Manual, Volume 3.

-17. LRU May Be Updated For Non-cacheable Cycles
+17. LRU May Be Updated for Non-cacheable Cycles

-The following will be added to the Pentium^a Processor Family Developer's Manual, Volume 3, page 18-7:
+The following will be added to the Pentium® Processor Family Developer's Manual, Volume 3, page 18-7: